FEATURED PROJECTS

 Rio Reimagined Brownfields Coalition Grant

-In late 2019 the cities of Phoenix, Tempe, and Avondale joined forces to apply for a significant 2020 EPA grant to evaluate and clean-up brownfields (previously polluted or abandoned sites) along the Salt River.
-The Arizona Department of Environmental Quality (ADEQ) and private sector experts have partnered in the effort to leverage regional cooperation into multi-year funding.
-The cities have conducted inventories, secured technical support for priority sites, and formed a Brownfields Advisory Committee of community leaders to help inform future redevelopment of these sites.
-The City of Phoenix also pursued an EPA Revolving Loan Fund grant to provide funding for clean-up and reuse of strategic sites.
+From 20220-2025, the cities of Phoenix, Tempe, and Avondale joined forces to secure a significant 2020 EPA grant to evaluate and clean-up brownfields (previously polluted or abandoned sites) along the Salt River.
+The Arizona Department of Environmental Quality (ADEQ) and private sector experts partnered in the effort to leverage regional cooperation into multi-year funding that supported inventories, technical assessment for priority sites, to incentivize revitalization.

 RECREATION: